 The other kind of Keogh plan, a defined benefit plan, determines the annual benefits you’ll receive in retirement.
 A defined benefit plan works like a traditional pension, but you fund it yourself.
 You can contribute up to 100% of your compensation into this kind of plan.
 The IRS has the exact formula to calculate your contribution.
 Your salary, years of employment, expected return on plan assets and other stated benefits will determine the contribution amount.

 Keogh plans provide a number of benefits for self-employed people.
 Their contribution limits are higher, meaning more money goes in the account.
 This could be especially beneficial for older, high income earners.
 Keogh plans offer small business owners and even some employees tax-favored retirement savings.
 Small business employers may also deduct the contributions made for their employees.

 Keogh plans do pose some problems, though, as fairly complicated financial tools.
 They often require tax and financial advisors to handle the vast amount of paperwork involved.
-This way you can ensure your numbers and calculations will all come out correctly.
-Keogh plans also require more upkeep than either Simplified Employee Pension (SEP), simple IRAs or 401(k) plans.
-These costs can add up.
-Further, Keogh plans will require distributions from you each year.
+Hiring a professional is one more step a taxpayer can take to ensure that the numbers and calculations will all come out correctly.
+Keogh plans also require more upkeep than either Simplified Employee Pension (SEP), simple IRAs or 401(k) plans – which means that these costs can add up.
+Further, certain plans will require contributions from you each year in order to meet a minimum funding standard.
 This still applies even if you’re a bit strapped for cash.